Resume for Carpenter

 6. Certifications and Training

-If you’ve completed specific training programs or have obtained any certifications that directly relate to carpentry.
-List them at the bottom of this list.
-This shows your dedication towards professional growth and continuing education in the field.
+If you have attended any particular training program or have obtained any certifications that directly relate to carpentry, you should list them within this category.
+This will prove your commitment towards professional advancement and ongoing learning within the field.

 Example: